velascoandres/excalibur/README.md

 For Document the API-REST paths on swagger, you need to make use of `CrudDoc` decorator or `CrudApi` decorator.

 Example:
 For every CRUD method you should make a configuration.
-The follwing example shows a complete example.
+The follwing example shows a configuration object:

-In another file if you want, make the configuration as a constant.
+In another file (if you want), make the configuration as a constant.

 ```typescript
 export const PRODUCT_SWAGGER_CONFIG: CrudApiConfig = {